wildonion/cs-concepts/README.md

   - autoregressive based sequence modeling to predict the future based on past events and behaviors
   - anomaly detection, 0/1/few/n-shot and meta learning
   - solving catastrophic forgetting problem using MemTransformer instead of MANN with NTM architecture LSTM based
+  - FF algorithm as an alternative to gradient descent
  #### 🛠️ models and tools
   - Transformers (https://arxiv.org/abs/2101.12037)
   - SEER (https://arxiv.org/pdf/2103.01988)